RosettaCommons/demos/protocol_capture/2014/MP_SymDock/README.txt

      = 1bl8_tr.span: Predicted trans-membrane spans for the full symmetric complex = 1bl8_tr<A-D>.span: Predicted trans-membrane spans for each chain in the complex

+    These inputs can also be found in the example_inputs directory

 ## Steps of the protocol ##
 Here, we describe the steps required to run the MP_SymDock protocol.
 All steps use a C4 Symmetric Potassium Channel (PDB ID: 1bl8) as an example: